 Researchers in the Trust published a large number of peer reviewed scientific papers with a range of important results.
 Most notably, they published the largest study ever to be conducted about a specific aspect of continuity of care, i.e. as the whether the same or different psychiatrists should be responsible for in- and out-patient care (Giacco et al. Epidemiology and Psychiatric Sciences, 2018, 1-9).
 The main result was that continuity of care leads to higher patient satisfaction after hospital admission, but is not linked with significant differences in long term outcomes.

 Particular successes of research in the Trust during 2018/19 included a significant milestone for ELFT in service user involvement.
 The PRIDE study (Curwen et al. Research Involvement and Engagement, 2019, 5:5) was planned, conducted and published in collaboration between service users, clinicians and researchers and may be the first time service users actually not only defined the research topic but were also trained to become the research assistants and conducted the qualitative analysis of data.

-In November 2018, renowned speakers and delegates from across the country took part in a thought-provoking conference held to explore and challenge a key issue in mental health care.
-The conference was organised by ELFT in partnership with the City, University of London.
+The East London NHS Foundation Trust in partnership with the City, University of London organised a conference in November 2018 where renowned speakers and delegates from across the country took part in a thought-provoking conference held to explore and challenge a key issue in mental health care.

 Professors Tom Burns, David Kingdon and Alan Simpson outlined the historical context to developments and explored whether the Care Programme Approach (CPA) model, now nearly 30 years old, is still relevant today following changes in thinking about the delivery of mental health care, the increasing involvement of service users, and a focus on recovery.